The Limits of Citation Counts: Appendix

-\textbf{Independence of the axioms} (each example satisfies all but the corresponding axiom): \begin{itemize} \item Separability.
-The score of an author $a$ equals the ratio between the number of citations received by $a$ and the total number of references of authors other than $a$. \item Reference Independence.
-The score of each author equals her number of references. \item Splitting.
-The score of each author is her fractional citation count. \item Citation Anonymity.
-The score of an author $a$ is the total number of citations that papers citing a paper from $a$ receive, and that are not issued by $a$.
-Formally:
+\item Reference Independence.
+The score of each author equals her number of references: $f_a(d)=\sum_{p\in \mathcal{P}_a}R_p$. \item Splitting.
+The score of each author is her fractional citation count (see \footnoteref{fnFCC}). \item Citation Anonymity.
+The score of an author $a$ is the total number of citations that papers citing a paper from $a$ receive, and that are not issued by $a$: